 Perhaps you want a place to post projects for employees that is easy to access?
 How about a database where information can easily be stored and tracked as it is updated or changed?
 Dashboards provide a great deal of functionality for completing tasks and allow users to follow them from beginning to end.
+Google material design dashboards have become one of the leading styles on the net today.

 As dashboards increased in popularity, so did the need to create solutions that enable administrators to choose a more efficient material design that is effective and easy to use.